axolotlsAxolotl Water Change Schedule: How Often, How Much, Step-by-Step Procedure, Emergency Triggers,...

 Skipping dechlorination

 Tap water contains chlorine or chloramine at concentrations designed to kill bacteria.
 That same concentration damages axolotl gill tissue, kills beneficial filter bacteria, and can crash the nitrogen cycle within hours.
-Never add untreated tap water to an axolotl tank.
-The WSAVA presentation notes that municipal tap water typically contains 0.5 to 2.0 mg/L chlorine and provides the chemical treatment formula: 7.4 mg/L sodium thiosulfate for every 1 mg/L chlorine (https://www.vin.com/apputil/content/defaultadv1.aspx?id=7259211&pid=14365&print=1).
-Commercial dechlorinators handle this automatically, but underdosing is a common error.
+Never add untreated tap water to an axolotl tank, even for a small top-off.
+Commercial dechlorinators (Seachem Prime, API Tap Water Conditioner, Tetra AquaSafe) handle this automatically when used at the correct dose.
+Underdosing is a common error.
 Follow the dosing instructions on the product label, and when in doubt, dose for the full tank volume rather than just the replacement volume.
+Ethical Axolotls’ parameters page recommends Seachem Prime or Aqueon as the dechlorinator of choice for axolotl tanks (source: Ethical Axolotls dechlorinator recommendation).

 Not temperature-matching

 Adding water that is significantly warmer or cooler than the tank temperature causes thermal shock.
-Axolotls tolerate gradual temperature changes well, but a sudden shift of 5 or more degrees Fahrenheit from a water change stresses the immune system and can trigger a refusal to eat.
-Always measure both tank and replacement water temperatures before adding new water.
+Axolotls tolerate gradual temperature changes well, but a sudden shift of 5°F or more from a water change stresses the immune system and can trigger appetite loss or visible posture changes.
+Always measure both tank and replacement water temperatures with a digital thermometer before adding new water.
+PetMD’s axolotl reference, reviewed by Sean Perry DVM, frames the underlying biology.
+Axolotls are fully aquatic and depend on the water environment for nearly every physiological function (source: PetMD (reviewed by Sean Perry, DVM)).
+That dependence makes temperature-matching during changes a continuous welfare input, not an occasional one.
+Axolotl.org’s captive requirements page reinforces the broader rule.
+Keepers should regularly replace 20 percent of the water each week, adjusting cadence based on tank size and filtration (source: Axolotl.org weekly cadence rule).

 Changing too much water at once in a stable tank